Free 5m X 4m Garden Room Plans – Step-by-Step Guide

 What’s Included in These Free Garden Room Plans?

-Within this article I will show you a step-by-step guide to complete this garden room.
+Within this article, I will show you a step-by-step guide to complete this garden room.
 I’ll also include a list of tools, materials and some detailed drawings and plans so you can see some of the finer detail in the creation of this amazing building.
-Before getting started on you garden room build, be sure to check if you need planning permission.
+Before getting started on your garden room build, be sure to check if you need planning permission.

 What’s not included in the free version: